uynguyen/uynguyen.github.io/source/_posts/Protobuf.md

 ---
 ![](/Post-Resources/protobuf/banner.png "banner")

-I have worked on Bluetooth products, including wearables and smart locks.
+I have worked on Bluetooth products, including wearable devices and smart locks.
 Facilitating the transfer of messages between system components is a crucial aspect due to differences in programming languages, the necessity for consistency, and limitations on data transfer size.
 To address these challenges, we utilize [Protocol Buffers](https://github.com/protocolbuffers/protobuf).
 Protocol Buffers, also known as Protobuf, is a language-agnostic data serialization format developed by Google.
 It is designed to be efficient, extensible, and user-friendly.
 In this tutorial, we will cover the basics of creating a simple Protocol Buffers message, defining a schema, and generating code in various programming languages.

 <!-- more -->